Peckness of Edge Posets: Background

-\begin{rem} Note that we do not require the implication that $f(x)\le_Q f(y)$ implies $x\le_P y$ in order for $f$ to be a morphism.
-In particular this means that a bijective morphism $f$ need not be an isomorphism, since it will not necessarily have a two-sided inverse. \end{rem}
+\begin{rmk} Note that we do not require the implication that $f(x)\le_Q f(y)$ implies $x\le_P y$ in order for $f$ to be a morphism.
+In particular this means that a bijective morphism $f$ need not be an isomorphism, since it will not necessarily have a two-sided inverse. \end{rmk}

-In what follows, let $P$ be a poset of rank $n$, and write $p_i = |P_i|$.
+In what follows let $P$ be a poset of rank $n$, and write $p_i = |P_i|$.
 If we have

 for some $0\le k\le n$, then $P$ is \textit{rank-unimodal}.
 If $p_i = p_{n-i}$ for all $1\le i\le n$, then $P$ is \textit{rank-symmetric}.
 An \textit{antichain} in $P$ is a set of elements in $P$ that are pairwise incomparable.
 If no antichain in $P$ is larger than the largest rank of $P$, then $P$ is \textit{Sperner}.
 More generally, $P$ is \textit{$k$-Sperner} if no union of $k$ disjoint antichains in $P$ is larger than the union of the largest $k$ ranks of $P$.
 We say that $P$ is \textit{strongly Sperner} if it is $k$-Sperner for all $1\le k\le n$.